 What are the English Language Arts/Literacy Standards?

 The standards for English language arts include outcomes for reading, writing, speaking, listening, and critical thinking skills in the ELA classroom.
 They also encompass literacy standards for history/social studies, science, and technical subjects because students must use language effectively in all content areas.
 The skills and knowledge in the ELA/literacy standards comprise critical thinking skills and involve attentively reading texts so that students learn reasoning and evidence collection skills.
-The standards are meant to define what it means to be a literate person who is prepared for college and career.
+The standards are meant to define what it means to be a literate person who is prepared for college and a career.

-Who is EdGate?
+What is EdGate?

 How does IEW curriculum align to educational standards?